 Keep in mind that the higher an applicant’s credit score, the higher their approval odds are likely to be.
 But approval depends on many other factors as well.
-For example, applicants will need to have enough income to make payments on the card, and higher income generally leads to better approval chances.
+For example, applicants must have enough income to make payments on the card.
+Plus, a higher income also leads to better approval chances.
 Other factors that will play a role in approval include existing debts, monthly housing payments and more.

-Having one of these Wells Fargo credit cards may increase your chances of landing a higher-tier credit card in the future, if you use it responsibly.
+Having one of these credit cards may increase your chances of landing a Wells Fargo credit card in the future, if you use it responsibly.
 That means paying your bill on time every month and keeping your credit utilization below 30% of your credit limit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.